uwspstar/DataStructures-Algorithms/README.md

 - Object is similar to Map—both let you set keys to values, retrieve those values, delete keys, and detect whether something is stored at a key.
 For this reason (and because there were no built-in alternatives), ```Objects have been used as Maps historically```
 - However, there are important differences that make Map preferable in certain cases:
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map
+- The ```Map``` object holds key-value pairs and remembers the original insertion order of the keys.
+Any value (both objects and primitive values) may be used as either a key or a value.

 ### Set (Uniqu value)
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set